zhenging/hist207b/notes/11_world_war_II/outline.md

 Internationalism = FDR (Engage abroad, and Shape the world)

-FDR’s Leadership
+FDR's Leadership

-QUESTION #1: According to Kinsley, what’s the most important component of presidential leadership?
-According to Schwarz, what’s most important?
+QUESTION #1: According to Kinsley, what's the most important component of presidential leadership?
+According to Schwarz, what's most important?
 To answer QUESTION #1, study the articles in this outline packet: "The Power of One" by Michael Kinsley, and "Bush Fibbed, and that might be OK," by Benjamin Schwarz
 > Reading
 [Bush Fibbed, and That Might Be OK](https://www.latimes.com/archives/la-xpm-2003-oct-30-oe-schwarz30-story.html)